wax-office-of-inspector-general/waxguilds/reports/amsterdamwax/latest.md

 The database architecture allows for an enormous data ingestion performance.
 A single server can handle about 100k inserts per second with secondary indexes and materialized views, or even 500k inserts per second without secondary indexes.

-The data model of ScyllaDB is that each table or materialized view is a hash of sorted trees: the partition key is an unsortable hash key, and each partition is a sorted tree.
-Also each tree cannot contain more than 2 billion rows.
-This implies the limitations and restrictions on the application data model.

-This project is a private project by cc32d9.

 **Update**:
 None in the reporting period.

-**Metrics**

 ---